rajsingh701/brazil-ecommerce-sql-analysis/README.md

 ### Description of tables

-I have used a total of 8 tables in my project: customers, geolocation, order_items, order_reviews, orders, payments, products, and sellers.
+I have used a total of 4 tables in my project: customers, order_items, orders, and payments.

 ---